Share this page:

 Trial/shareware license

-The regular license for commercial and/or corporate use is 29 Euro per user, payable via PayPal.
+The regular license for commercial and/or corporate use is 29 Euro per user (technical users running Obba server), payable via PayPal.

 The developer license for commercial and/or corporate use is 49 Euro per developer, payable via PayPal.